About the Programme

 Those interested in application can meet the instructors and students of the department every year at the Faculty's open day.
 The open day will be held in late fall/winter.
 In addition, we also hold consultations for potential applicants every spring.
 The date of these will be published on the faculty website and Facebook page.

 ‘I particularly liked that the education is organised in small groups in the master's programme, which was beneficial both in terms of efficiency and the community.
-The relatively low number of contact hours and a lot of homework helped the development of the ability to work independently, but also made it possible to work during the programme, so after graudation, the majority were not career starters without work experience.'
+The relatively low number of contact hours and a lot of homework helped the development of the ability to work independently, but also made it possible to work during the programme, so after graduation, the majority were not career starters without work experience.'
 (Levente Séd, alumnus.)

 2024.08.13.